University of Bristol

 Evacuated King's College London students at the University of Bristol in 1940

 At the point of foundation, the university was required to provide for the local community.
 This mission was behind the creation of the Department of Extra-Mural Adult Education in 1924 to provide courses to the local community.
-This mission continues today; a new admissions policy specifically caters to the 'BS' postcode area of Bristol.[33]
+This mission continues today; a new admissions policy specifically caters to the "BS" postcode area of Bristol.[35]

 Among the famous names associated with Bristol in this early period is Paul Dirac, who graduated in 1921 with a degree in engineering, before obtaining a second degree in mathematics in 1923 from Cambridge.
-For his subsequent pioneering work on quantum mechanics, he was awarded the 1933 Nobel Prize for Physics.[34]
+For his subsequent pioneering work on quantum mechanics, he was awarded the 1933 Nobel Prize in Physics.[36]
 Later in the 1920s, the H.H.
-Wills Physics Laboratory was opened by Ernest Rutherford.[35]
-It has since housed several Nobel Prize winners: Cecil Frank Powell (1950);[36] Hans Albrecht Bethe (1967);[37] and Sir Nevill Francis Mott (1977).[38]
+Wills Physics Laboratory was opened by Ernest Rutherford.[37]
+It has since housed several Nobel Prize winners: Cecil Frank Powell (1950);[38] Hans Albrecht Bethe (1967);[39] and Sir Nevill Francis Mott (1977).[40]
 The laboratory stands on the same site today, close to the Bristol Grammar School and the city museum.

 Sir Winston Churchill became the university's third chancellor in 1929, serving the university in that capacity until 1965.[10]
 He succeeded Richard Haldane who had held the office from 1912 following the death of Henry Wills.[26][31]